 The Farm Viability Program seeks to improve the economic viability and environmental integrity of participating farms through the development and implementation of farm viability plans.
 The Program offers farmers environmental, technical and business planning assistance to expand, upgrade and modernize their existing operations.
 Capital for the implementation of the improvements recommended in the viability plan is available in exchange for an agricultural covenant on the farm property for a fixed term of five or ten years.

-The Department of Agricultural Resources expects to announce an open application period for the Farm Viability Enhancement Program by early April 2014 and applications will be due by late June 2014.
-RFRs (Request for Responses) and the policy information they contain do change from year to year.
-If you would like to see a copy of the last Farm Viability Program application click here: Farm Viability Application .
+The Department of Agricultural Resources expects to have an open application period for the FY 2019 Farm Viability Enhancement Program in late winter and spring of 2018 and applications will be due by some date to be determined in May of 2018.
+RFRs (Request for Responses) and the policy information they contain do change from year to year and a new RFR will be made available for the open application period.
+If you would like to see a copy of the last Farm Viability Program application click on: Request for Response #AGR-FVEP 18 .
 This application is posted for informational purposes only and will not be accepted if submitted.

-During Fiscal Year 2013, the Farm Viability Enhancement Program provided technical assistance to 14 farms with 14 completing business plans.
-Of these, 13 farms received funding and were placed under Agricultural Covenants protecting 862 acres.
-The Program impacted an additional 560 acres of leased land and protected land under participant management.
-FY2013 spending was $650,000 in direct grants to farms and over $105,000 was spent on technical assistance costs to consultants and business plan writers.
+During Fiscal Year 2016, the Farm Viability Enhancement Program provided technical assistance to 14 farms with 14 completing business plans.
+Of these, 13 farms received funding and were placed under Agricultural Covenants protecting 1,093 acres.
+The Program impacted an additional 589 acres of leased land and protected land under participant management.
+FY2016 spending was $650,000 in direct grants to farms and over $80,000 was spent on technical assistance costs to consultants and business plan writers.

-- 37,134 acres placed in protective covenants; 35,656 acres were impacted (additional acreage leased by farms or land already in the APR program for which business plans were developed).
+- 40,898 acres placed in protective covenants; 39,439 acres were impacted (additional acreage leased or used by participant farms.)

 - 73% of farmers in the Program invest additional capital beyond the grant amount to implement business improvement strategies.
-The average additional investment is $31,791 per farm.
+The average additional investment is about $36,000 per farm.